What is a cenote ?

 It’s a specific phenomenon known to this region of Mexico.
 A cenote (from the Mayan word “ts’ono’ot) is a natural water hole that gives access to spectacular caverns filled with fresh water on the surface and salt water deeper.
 They are formed by limestone collapsing and dissolution above the underground river and cave systems.

 Millions of years ago, the Yucatan peninsula was a coral reef plunged several meters deep.
 During the Ice Age, the sea water level decreased, leaving to appear a giant limestone plate in which jungle land developed.

-Among the different reasons for the birth of these immense rivers are the decrease in the ocean water level and the impact of a meteorite that fell on the northern part of the Yucatan peninsula, 65 million years ago.
+Among the different reasons for the birth of these immense rivers are the decrease in the ocean water level and the impact of a meteorite that fell on the northern part of the Yucatan peninsula (Chicxulub), 65 million years ago.
 The same that participated in the extinction of dinosaurs.

 Around 18000 years ago, at the end of the Ice Age, the sea water level rapidly increased more than 65 m and caves filled with water.
+That's the reason why we are nowadays able to scuba dive in the cenotes.
 You will be immerged in an area with crystal clear water where stalagmites, stalagtites and prehistoric bone formations will make your dive like a visit to a natural history museum.

 The formation of a cenote is in several stages: first a cave, then the roof collapses and creates a cylinder type cenote that little by little and year after year the lime stone plates form types of lakes.